exercism/elm/concepts/records/about.md

     --> "Joss Whedon"
 ```

-Records can also be _destructered_ in bindings using the [record pattern matching][pattern-matching].
+Records can also be _destructured_ in bindings using the [record pattern matching][pattern-matching].
 Destructuring works with any record that has fields of the relevant names.

 ```elm